MichaelRoth42/Juicy-Blog-Stuff/how-to-start-blogging-with-vscode.md

 ## What?

 I'm trying to get more comfortable in VScode, since I realize that it helps me develop a better understanding of tech.
 Many of you might know already, I don't have a tech background, so sometimes I struggle with things.
-But the more I familiarize myself with, let's say Github and VScode, the better I understand how things work together.
+But the more I familiarize myself with, let's say Github, VScode and the terminal, the better I understand how things work together.

 Therefore I started to write my blog posts with VScode and **not** with MS Word anymore.
 From VScode I commit them to github, using my terminal.

 It's not easy for me to get behind all this, but here is my short explanation of the why and the how, if you'd like to start with it as well 😊

+*Note: There are several ways to do this and I just explain the way I do it right now.
+This is not a introduction to Github in general or to working with terminals.
+Please feel free to let me know if I make assumptions and you can't follow* 😊

 ## Why (should you care)?